SMIC-GCSU/portfolio/README.md

 # SMIC Portfolio Analysis

-Official portfolio analysis and tracking software for managing the university endowment fund of the Student Managed Investment Committee (SMIC) at Georgia College & State University.
+Official portfolio analysis and tracking software developed as a service to the Student Managed Investment Committee (SMIC) at Georgia College & State University for managing the university endowment fund.
 This application provides comprehensive portfolio performance analysis, sector allocation tracking, and interactive visualizations for the management of institutional investment assets.

 ## Project Overview